ramonrietdijk/livewire-tables/docs/usage/columns.md

 ViewColumn::make(__('Actions'), 'actions'),
 ```

-If you're containing links in your view, it may be helpful to disable the column from being clicked.
-See [links](/usage/links) for more information about this.
+If you've added links in your view, you should disable the column from being [clicked](#clickable).

 ```php
 ViewColumn::make(__('Actions'), 'actions')